whyhankee/node-flw/README.md

 ## Tests and development

 `npm run test` - for default tests

 `DEBUG=flw* npm run tdd` - for continuous reload and debug output

 Also, please don't forget to check this when you submit a PR

 `npm run benchmark`

+## Todo

+* Being able to stop the flow without abusing the `err` mechanism.
+* Make browser compatible - support for alternative package managers like bower?

 ## Changelog